santhoshkumar004/Automatic-Smart-Irrigation-Management-System-Using-ArduinoUno/README.md

 # Automatic-Smart-Irrigation-Management-System-Using-ArduinoUno
 This project was designed and developed in my final year.
 It was built primarily to benefit farmers.
-The main board with ATMega 328p microcontroller used here Arduino Uno .
+The main board with ATMega 328p microcontroller used here Arduino Uno.
 It is very useful for small scale , college level automation projects as it is very to program and the interfacing is very convenient.
 # Components Used
 1.Arduino Uno.
 2.Soil Moisture Sensor.
 3.16x2 lcd display & I2C Module.
 4.2x DC Motor Pump.
 5.9V Battery.
 6.Breadboard.
 7.Jumper wires.
 # Circuit Diagram
 ![Circuit diagram](https://github.com/santhoshkumar004/Automatic-Smart-Irrigation-Management-System-Using-ArduinoUno/assets/121855152/5264ed26-9e2e-4f5a-9f50-45237f20aea4)